Are Constant Disruptions Keeping You From the Important Stuff?

 Here are a few suggestions that might help you and your employees stay focused while still having an “open door” for your team members:

-[if !supportLists]· [endif]People - Create a signal when each of you needs uninterrupted time.
-Go into an empty office, put a sign up on your door, send out a Slack message that you need to focus for an hour, or put on headphones.
+Focus Signal - Create a signal when you need uninterrupted time.
+Put "focusing on a project" on your calendar.
+Send out a Slack message that you need to focus for an hour.
+If you're working at the office, go to a huddle room, or put on headphones.

 If you have a few more minutes in your day, check out this podcast, Becoming Indistractable from How to Be Awesome at Your Job.
-I enjoyed hearing from Nir Eyal, author of Hooked: How to Build Habit-Forming Products, with a new book coming out in 2019 called Indistractable.
+I enjoyed hearing from Nir Eyal, author of Indistractable How to Control Your Attention and Choose Your Life.

 More good information came from this article MindTools article, Minimizing Distractions